ABHase/redux-rpg/README.md

 11/10/19

+Credit to Victor Catalin Torac for the tutorial and code used in generating the procedural dungeon located at https://medium.com/@victorcatalintorac/dungeon-with-rooms-algorithm-for-javascript-ultimate-begginer-guide-ec1489e90314

+Incredibly easy to understand code, modified by me and used is producing the first example of the procedural map.

 Inside data/maps contains two options for the tiles.

 1 can be manually edited to create a static hand drawn map.